Just a few questions from our Pharmacist before you checkout to make sure this medicine is safe for you.

 Does stopping Saxenda cause any side effects?

 There are currently no known side effects of stopping Saxenda weight loss injections.
-However, you should only stop taking this treatment if you have been told to do so by your doctor.
+However, you should only stop taking this treatment if you have been told to do so by your prescriber, doctor, or pharmacist.
 They will help you to prepare for stopping your treatment in the most effective way possible.